okiptkn/getstat/README.md

 ![getstatpreview](img/prev1.png)

 ## Installation
-- edit `config.h` to suits your setup and run (as root if necessary) :
+- edit `config.h` to suits your local setup and run (as root if necessary) :
 ```
 make
 make clean install
 ```

-- or you can just copy/move the generated getstat binary to your `$PATH`
+- or you can just copy/move the generated `getstat` binary into your `$PATH`
 ```
 make
 mv getstat /your/PATH/directory/getstat